dcaayushd/dcaayushd/README.md

 - 👀 I’m interested in Coding
 - 🌱 I did Python
 - 🤷‍♂️ I did C
+- 🤷‍♂️ I did C++
+- 🤷‍♂️ I did Java
+- 🤷‍♂️ I did Android
-- 🤷‍♂️ I'm currently learning C++
+- 🤷‍♂️ I'm currently learning Flutter
 - 💞️ I’m looking to collaborate on  ...
 - 📫 How to reach me aayushdc1234@gmail.com

 <!---
 aayushdc/aayushdc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.